-Lindsey had a party coem in this week to celebrate their anniversary.
+Lindsey had a party come in this week to celebrate their anniversary.
 She thought that it was a good RAK opportunity.
-I introduced myself to Bill and Judy, and foound out that they were celebrating their 50th wedding anniversary.
+I introduced myself to Bill and Judy, and found out that they were celebrating their 50th wedding anniversary.
 I explained the RAK, and they were thrilled.
-I am sure that they will choose wisely when paying it forward.
+I am sure that they will choose wisely when Paying it Forward.
 Thanks Lindsey.

-We’ve seen people get prom proposals, Marriage Proposals, celebrate anniversaries, mourn with mercy meals, Birthday parties, bridal parties and baby showers but today we saw a wedding.
-We knew we had a large party in the books for 12 oclock but when they gathered and stood up to share their vows with our guests here at Derry T-Bones we were quite surprised.
-Of course an event like that brings us to our generous nature to offer a gift card for the newlyweds to enjoy dinner on us for their next visit as husband and wife and also gave them their first joint task ….to provide a random act of kindness.
+We’ve seen prom proposals, marriage proposals, anniversaries, mourning, birthday parties, bridal parties, and baby showers but today we saw a wedding.
+We knew we had a large party in the books for 12 o’clock but when they gathered and stood up to share their vows with our guests here at Derry T-BONES we were quite surprised.
+Of course an event like that brings us to our generous nature to offer a gift card for the newlyweds to enjoy dinner on us for their next visit as husband and wife and also gave them their first joint task; to provide a Random Act of Kindness.

 Great restaurants are often run by great people.
-Talia’s is no exception.
-Run by a family driven woman and named for her oldest daughter.
+Run by a family driven woman and named for her oldest daughter, Talia’s is no exception.
 I’ve heard great remarks about what a wonderful person she is.
-Decorated with family photos of her beautiful girls, she is always hands on in her store, friendly and hard working.
+Decorated with family photos of her beautiful girls, she is always hands on in her store, friendly, and hard working.
 We wanted to share the love and show our support of another great restaurant.
-She was blown away, super appreciative and she looks forward to paying it forward.
+She was blown away, super appreciative and she looks forward to Paying it Forward.

 The other day we had a couple dining and celebrating their life together.
-These two are loyal patrons of Derry for years!!!!
+These two have been loyal patrons of Derry for years!!!!
 They enjoyed each other’s company for quite some time and loved to share with the staff how they were celebrating 50 wonderful years together.
-So we gave them a $50 Gift Card and asked them to come back and share more stories.
-They hugged their server, and me and Maria our hostess, whom over the years has become friendly with them.
+So we gave them a $50 Gift Card and asked them to come back to share more stories.
+They hugged me, their server, and Maria our hostess, whom over the years has become friendly with them.
 At more than 70 years old it was adorable to watch them leave holding hands as he escorted his wife to the car.